Pharmaceutical

 spray dried particles diagram

-• Engineering powders for pulmonary delivery
+ideal for pulmonary and nasal delivery